22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of Architectural Digest

 When paired with the right cabinets, a natural stone accent wall can be a stunning addition to your farmhouse kitchen.
-Consider using stacked stone or brick for an authentic, traditional look, or opt for a more modern and sleek stone design for a contemporary twist on farmhouse style.
-Additionally, you can use the stone as a full accent wall or a partial backsplash behind the stove or sink area.
+Consider using stacked stone or brick for an authentic, traditional look, or opt for a more modern and sleek stone design to add a contemporary twist to the farmhouse style.
+Additionally, you can use the stone as a whole accent wall or a partial backsplash behind the stove or sink area.

 Stone Accent Wall